3b1b/manim/CONTRIBUTING.md

 4. After that, you can make your changes to the repo's files (the code is in the `manim` directory).
 Then, you can commit said changes.

+> Note: if your Pull Request doesn't change any of the actual code, please add `[skip ci]` to your commit message for Travis to ignore it.

 5. Finally, instead of  typing in `git push`, enter the command below.

    ```sh